 We understand how hard it is — and no one should have to work through the pain.
 At (nearly) 62, you deserve to rest and to focus on your health.

-Whether you’re retiring early or applying for Social Security Disability Insurance (SSDI) — it’ll make sense to stop working, or continue to cut back on hours.
+Whether you’re getting early retirement benefits (ERBs) or applying for Social Security Disability Insurance (SSDI) — it’ll make sense to stop working, or continue to cut back on hours.
 Working less, or not working at all, can increase your chances of getting approved for disability.
 And you can work while receiving early retirement benefits, but the SSA may reduce your benefit amount.

 Getting early retirement benefits is faster than getting disability benefits.
 If you’re confident you have enough to retire comfortably, even with the reduced benefit from Social Security, early retirement will be the quickest way to hang up your hat.